boltmatt/boltmatt/README.md

 Hi, I’m @boltmatt!
 Welcome to my GitHub page!

 My interests lie in statistical modeling, mostly with a focus on inference and with applications in the medical field.
-However, I'm also curious about more "data-science"-y methods and am excited to see where else I can apply statistics!
+However, I'm also curious about more "data-science-y" methods and am excited to see where else I can apply statistics!

+M.S.
+Biostatistics, 2021, Colorado School of Public Health, University of Colorado Anschutz Medical Campus

 <!---
 boltmatt/boltmatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.